nikic/nikic.github.com/_posts/2012-03-16-Understanding-PHPs-internal-function-definitions.markdown

 **b**oolean, `d` is a **d**ouble (floating point number), `a` is an **a**rray, `f` is a callback (**f**unction) and `o` is an **o**bject.

-The remaining arguments `&haystack, &haystack_len, &needle, &offset` specify the variables to put the arguments into.
+The remaining arguments `&haystack, &haystack_len, &needle, &offset` specify the variables to put the values of the arguments into.
 As you can see, they are all passed by reference (`&`), which means that not the variables themselves are passed, but pointers to them.